- COMMUNITY SPECIFIC PLANNING

 Coordinate with the Association’s accountant and provide customary financial records sufficient to perform an annual audit and prepare all required tax returns.

 Provide Treasurer or other Board designees with Reserve Account information to help the Board with prudent placement of funds at maximum yields, while providing access to funds needed for Board approved projects.

 Assist in identifying and engaging a third-party Investment Advisor to help the Board develop an appropriate investment plan for the Association’s capital and operating reserves, based on the projected financial needs of the community.
-ProCAM will coordinate with the Investment Advisor to insure that funds are invested and transferred as directed by the Board.
+ProCAM of Maryland will coordinate with the Investment Advisor to insure that funds are invested and transferred as directed by the Board.

 Establish and monitor outsourced payroll services for on-site personnel, including direct deposit services, the filing of all required employer payroll tax and unemployment forms, issuance of year-end summary reports, preparation of W-2, 1099, or other required reporting forms, and the filing of FICA, Federal, state and local withholding deposits.

 Prepare all 1099 forms for casual labor and vendors, at no additional costs to the Association, as required by law.